MatthewAlanLeBrun/graft/README.md

     [{:graft, "~> 0.1.1"}]
 end
 ```
+If you are new to Elixir/mix, check out the [official Elixir webpage](https://elixir-lang.org/) for instructions on how to install Elixir.
+It is also a great place to start for newcomers to the language.
+You may also want to check out the [Introduction to mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) and [dependencies](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html) guides for more information on how importing external projects works in Elixir.

 ## Documentation
-Find the full documentation as well as examples here.
+Find the full documentation as well as examples [here](https://hexdocs.pm/graft/Graft.html).